 (11/11) The annual New York City Veterans Day Parade takes place along Fifth Avenue, rain or shine.
 It's the largest one in the nation.
-The Parade proceeds north on Fifth Avenue from 26th ~ 52nd St, from 11:15 AM to approximately 3:30 pm.
+The parade proceeds north on Fifth Avenue from 26th to 52nd Sts., from 11:15am to approximately 3:30pm.

 THE TCS NEW YORK CITY MARATHON

-(10/29-11/6) When November hits, the city’s thoughts turn to pounding pavement and the excitement of the TCS New York City Marathon.
-Some 50,000 runners from 125 countries will be cheered on by millions across all five boroughs of the city.
-The TCS New York City Marathon on Sunday, November 5 is more than a one-day event, too: it’s a weeklong celebration of New York, runners, and their families, friends, and fans.
-Read on for some highlights. tcsnycmarathon.org
+(11/4) When November hits, the city’s thoughts turn to pounding pavement and the excitement of the TCS New York City Marathon.
+Some 50,000 runners from 125 countries will be cheered on by millions across all five boroughs of the city. tcsnycmarathon.org

-(11/27) Light up the Upper West Side with the 18th Annual Winter's Eve at Lincoln Square, an evening of music, food, dancing, children’s activities, and fun for everyone.
+(11/26) Light up the Upper West Side with the 19th Annual Winter's Eve at Lincoln Square, an evening of music, food, dancing, children’s activities, and fun for everyone.
 Look for processional groups, multicultural dance troupes, ice sculpting, Jazz at Lincoln Center, youth choruses, jugglers, stilt-walkers, and more!
 At Dante Park on Broadway between 63rd and 64th Sts., beginning at 5:30pm.
 Arlo Guthrie returns for a performance this year.
 Along Broadway from Columbus Circle to 68th St., 212-581-7762, winterseve.org

 (Permanent) The Jim Henson Exhibition at the Museum of the Moving Image will celebrate the life and legacy of the famed Muppet creator, exploring both his prolific career and the enduring effect his work has on pop culture to this day.
 Visitors can expect to learn more about the creation of such beloved works as The Muppet Show, Sesame Street, Fraggle Rock, The Dark Crystal, and Labryinth, as well as to discover the cutting-edge experimental works Henson made throughout his career.

-Now in its 13th year, the New York Comedy Festival features a star-spangled lineup of comedians, including Conan O'Brien, GLOW's Marc Maron, Tracy Morgan, Jo Koy, Queer Eye's Jonathan Van Ness and Antoni Porowski, and more. newyorkcomedyfestival.com
+(11/5-11/11) Now in its 15th year, the New York Comedy Festival features a star-spangled lineup of comedians, including Conan O'Brien, GLOW's Marc Maron, Tracy Morgan, Jo Koy, Queer Eye's Jonathan Van Ness and Antoni Porowski, and more. newyorkcomedyfestival.com

 MUSIC & NIGHTLIFE